 In case you don’t plan on living in Spain long term and you have no access to the national SNS/HNS, then you might buy a private medical insurance through any of the many available international medical insurance providers.

-Private medical insurance is definitely a better solution than purchasing long term travel insurance.
+Private medical insurance comes with COVID-19 coverage and is definitely a better solution than purchasing long term travel insurance.

 The main reason is that travel insurance companies tend to cancel policies if they are facing large claim.